 Numerous alumni newsletters for Michigan State College of Law list Kevin E. Clinesmith as graduating from the school in 2007.
 His name comes up as attending alumni events for Michigan State, and he’s been photographed wearing the college’s athletic gear.

-5. Meadows Is Accusing Clinesmith of Possibly Being the Attorney Who Was Removed From the Mueller Investigation
+5. Clinesmith Was the Attorney Who Was Removed From the Mueller Investigation

 FBI Attorney 2 “was assigned to the Midyear investigation, the Russia investigation, and the Special Counsel investigation.
 We found messages in which FBI Attorney 2 discussed political issues, including three instant message exchanges that raised concerns of potential bias,” the IG report says.
 The Midyear investigation is the Clinton email investigation.